-This service provides products derived from the data produced by the IASI instrument onboard the Metop-A and B satellites.
+This service provides products derived from the data produced by the IASI instruments onboard the Metop-A and B satellites.

-Availability shown on the chart is that of the Level 1C data received by users (relative to scheduled passes).
-The products comprise calibrated and geolocated IASI observations containing both 300 Principle Component Scores and 500 original IASI channels, cloud/scene analysis information, BUFR formatted, suitable for nowcasting applications.
+Availability shown on the chart is that of the Level 1C and (as of 2018/H2) L2 data received by users (relative to scheduled passes).
+The products comprise calibrated and geolocated IASI containing observations both 300 Principle Component Scores and 500 original IASI channels, cloud/scene analysis information, BUFR formatted, suitable for nowcasting applications.

-- 10 June: Kangerlussuaq comms link outage - 5 9 June: Moscow antenna problem - 27 June 2 July: IASI instrument decontamination - General Issue: Incomplete passes in the HRPT zone cannot be processed, hence lower availability of products compared to the passes.
+1 - 2 July: Metop-B IASI decontamination

+General Issue: Incomplete passes in the HRPT zone cannot

+be processed, hence lower availability of

+products compared to the passes.